Who Is Sugar Ray Leonard?

-Sugar Ray Leonard was born on May 17, 1956 in Rocky Mount, North Carolina.
-He won the gold medal in light-welterweight boxing at the 1976 Olympic Games, and went pro the following year.
+Sugar Ray Leonard is a former American professional boxer.
+He won the gold medal in light-welterweight boxing at the 1976 Olympic Games and went pro the following year.
 His 1987 defeat of "Marvelous" Marvin Hagler for the World Boxing Council's middleweight title is considered one of the greatest professional boxing matches of all time.
-Leonard retired in 1997, and was inducted into the Boxing Hall of Fame.
+Leonard retired in 1997 with a record of 36-3-1 and was inducted into the Boxing Hall of Fame.

-One of boxing's most beloved and successful fighters, Sugar Ray Leonard was born Ray Charles Leonard on May 17, 1956 in Rocky Mount, North Carolina.
+One of boxing's most beloved and successful fighters, Sugar Ray Leonard was born Ray Charles Leonard on May 17, 1956, in Wilmington, North Carolina.
 The fifth of Gertha and Cicero Leonard's seven children, he was named after his mother's favorite singer, Ray Charles.

 When Leonard was 3 years old, he and his family moved to Washington, D.C.
 Seven years later, they relocated to a permanent home in Palmer Park, Maryland.
 Leonard grew up in a loving home, where finances were often tight.
 His father earned a living as a night manager at a supermarket, while Gertha worked as a nurse.

 For Leonard, life was often tough—as a child, he witnessed lives around him wasted by crime and violence.
 Several of his high school peers died due to violent crimes; many others were sent to prison.
 Leonard, however, was determined not to succumb to his surroundings.

 As an athlete, Leonard was only marginal at team sports.
 His two older brothers, who had begun to dabble in boxing, convinced him to visit the Palmer Park Community Center (their local recreation center) and strap on some gloves.
 His life would never be the same again.